Geoarbitrage is best defined as moving to a lower-cost-of-living area to enjoy a better lifestyle with the same income

 - Transportation Costs

-You will most likely want to be close to family and friends during your retirement.
+You will most likely want to be close to family and friends during retirement.
 Having all the time and money in the world won’t matter much if what makes you happy is being able to enjoy quality time with family and friends.

 Living in an unfamiliar environment might also be a downside, especially if you still have children you want to bring up in similar environments to your childhood.

 You might need a car for reliable transportation.
 Make sure to factor this into your “is it worth it” calculation.

 Now that you know the pros and cons of geoarbitrage, you can use a geoarbitrage calculator to determine if it’s worth it.

 Best Geoarbitrage Calculator:

 These are the best geoarbitrage calculators I’ve found.
 They are easy to use and can help you make an informed decision.

-The Nomad List Calculator is straightforward and even gives you suggestions for age, location, and net worth you can retire.
-The Nomad List is best for someone invited to the idea of relocating anywhere in the world.
+The Nomad List Calculator is straightforward and gives suggestions for the age, location, and net worth you can retire.
+The Nomad List is best for someone open-minded about relocating anywhere.

 I tried using the geoarbitrage calculators and got these results:

 The results show that I could choose to retire in Armenia at age 35 with a net worth of $225,501.

 I wouldn’t go that route for my early retirement, but it also lists other options.
-Using this calculator can be a great starting point if you are curious about international geoarbitrage.
+This calculator can be a great starting point if you are curious about international geoarbitrage.

-If the idea of relocating to another country is too extreme or you already have a location in mind, then the Freedom Is Groovy Calculator is a great tool.
+If relocating to another country is too extreme, or you already have a location in mind, then the Freedom Is Groovy Calculator is a great tool.

 It also breaks down the “prospective gap,” which is the difference between salary and expenses.
 You can increase the “prospective gap” by working remotely for a company in a high-paying city but living in a low-cost-of-living area.